Comparing Digital Reading Diaries: Pageticker vs BoomReader vs Learning with Parents

 Pageticker: Intuitive and easy to use

-BoomReader: Visually engaging but cluttered
+BoomReader: Visually engaging - but key information harder to find

 Learning with Parents digital reading log: Simple but basic